akka/akka/akka-docs/rst/intro/getting-started.rst

 Using Akka with Eclipse
 -----------------------

-Setup SBT project and then use `sbteclipse <https://github.com/typesafehub/sbteclipse>`_ to generate an Eclipse project.
+Setup sbt project and then use `sbteclipse <https://github.com/typesafehub/sbteclipse>`_ to generate an Eclipse project.

 Using Akka with IntelliJ IDEA
 -----------------------------

-Setup SBT project and then use `sbt-idea <https://github.com/mpeltonen/sbt-idea>`_ to generate an IntelliJ IDEA project.
+Setup sbt project and then use `sbt-idea <https://github.com/mpeltonen/sbt-idea>`_ to generate an IntelliJ IDEA project.

 Using Akka with NetBeans
 ------------------------

-Setup SBT project and then use `nbsbt <https://github.com/dcaoyuan/nbsbt>`_ to generate a NetBeans project.
+Setup sbt project and then use `nbsbt <https://github.com/dcaoyuan/nbsbt>`_ to generate a NetBeans project.

 You should also use `nbscala <https://github.com/dcaoyuan/nbscala>`_ for general scala support in the IDE.